Get Personal Loan Rates

 Rather than immediately getting a personal loan when you have a financial crisis, you might want to think about trying one of these alternatives:

-- Balance transfer credit cards: These cards often offer an introductory rate of 0% on transfers, which will save you interest during that time.
-But if you want to stretch repayment out past the point the introductory rate ends, make sure you do the math on the post-introductory rate and compare it to long-term personal loan rates you could get.
+- Balance transfer credit cards: These cards often offer an introductory rate of 0% on transfers, generally for 12 to 18 months, which will save you from interest during that time.
+(Still, note that balance transfer cards can charge a fee — typically between 3% and 5% — to make that transfer.)
+If you want to stretch repayment out past the point the introductory rate ends, make sure you do the math on the post-introductory rate and compare it to long-term personal loan rates you could get.

 - Home equity loans: If you have equity in your home, you may be able to borrow some of it with a fixed-rate home equity loan.
 However, borrowing against your equity means putting your home on the line if in the future you can’t make payments.

-- Home equity line of credit (HELOC): A HELOC gives you up to 10 years open credit on equity to pull from.
+- Home equity line of credit (HELOC): A HELOC will generally give you up to 10 years open credit on equity to pull from.
 Rates are usually variable, however, which makes it hard to predict what rate you’ll be paying once payments are due.
+As with a HEL, failure to repay can result in you potentially losing your home.

-- Borrowing from friends or family: If you’re unable to get approved for loans or balance transfer credit cards, or the rates you’re getting make the loan unaffordable, you could consider asking friends and family to loan you money at a low rate for a long term.
-This is a move that can be very stressful, however, and can put a strain on a relationship even if you’re paying back the loan according to the terms agreed upon.
+- Borrowing from friends or family: If you’re unable to get approved for loans or balance transfer credit cards, or if the rates you’re getting make the loan unaffordable, you could consider asking friends and family to loan you money at a low rate for a long term.
+This is a move that might end up becoming very stressful, however, and in some cases could put a strain on a relationship even if you’re paying back the loan according to the terms agreed upon.